Sartura to present three topics on the upcoming OpenWrt Summit 2018 in Lisbon, Portugal

 While our last year's talk at the Summit focused on the frontend aspect of custom Web UIs in OpenWrt, the talks this year will revolve around a variety of programming, networking and integration challenges and opportunities in OpenWrt.

 All the talks will be 20 minutes long, with an additional 10 minutes allocated for questions and answers.
-Presentations for our talks listed below will be available for download in PDF format on our website after the event.
+Presentations for our talks listed below are available for download in PDF format.

 State of fast path networking in Linux